 If you type faster than QBO searches its list, you may override the match and trigger the software to Add New.
-If you suddenly find yourself creating a new entry, immediately stop, cancel the window, and try again a bit more slowly.
+If you suddenly find yourself creating a new entry that you know already exists, immediately stop, cancel the window, and try again a bit more slowly.